Shelter From The Fire

 Other areas still under the advisory evacuation notices from yesterday are Buck Meadows, San Jose Family Camp, Rainbow Pool, Yosemite Inn, Early Intake, Evergreen Lodge, Packard Canyon and the Spinning Wheel Forest Service facility.

-Officials have put in place a reverse 911 system to notify residents that are under an evacuation advisory.
+Officials have put in place an emergency system to notify residents that are under an evacuation advisory.
 Tuolumne County Transit buses are staged at Mary Laveroni Park in Groveland, in the event that South County residents impacted need transportation to the evacuation center.
 Tuolumne County Tranist will run fixed routes tomorrow and have limited one dollar rides.

 The evacuation center at the fairgrounds is open until further notice.